Quantum control of continuous systems via nonharmonic potential modulation: Introduction

-More specifically, we develop protocols to generate a plethora of states, including Fock, Gottesman-Kitaev-Preskill (GKP)~\cite{Gottesman2001}, multi-legged-cat~\cite{Zurek2001a,Leghtas2013a}, and cubic-phase~\cite{Gottesman2001,Zheng2021a}, using optimal control~\cite{Glaser2015,Koch2022,Rossignolo2023} of the position and depth of the potential.
-In addition, we employ this control mechanism to design protocols that implement arbitrary unitaries in selected subspaces, enable single-shot orthogonal state discrimination, and perform algorithmic cooling~\cite{Popp2006}.
-These protocols could be implemented with single atoms in optical tweezers~\cite{Serwane2011,Serwane2011a,Kaufman2014,Kaufman2015a,Brown2023a} and lattices~\cite{Jauregui2001,Lam2021} to extend the motional states available in quantum protocols with itinerant particles, e.g., fermionic quantum processors \cite{Gonzalez-Cuadra2023}; or with flux-tunable transmons~\cite{Koch2007,Hutchings2017,Blais2021} for minimally invasive state manipulation [see Fig~\ref{fig1}(a)].
-Indeed, previous works, including control of Bose-Einstein condensates~\cite{Bucker2011,Bucker2013a,vanFrank2016,Xu2022b}, fast atom transport~\cite{Calarco2004,Dorner2005,Lam2021}, ion shuttling~\cite{Sterk2022}, and Kerr-cat state creation through two-photon driving~\cite{Puri2017}, have demonstrated similar concepts.
+More specifically, we develop protocols to generate a plethora of states, including Fock, Gottesman-Kitaev-Preskill (GKP)~\cite{Gottesman2001}, multi-legged-cat~\cite{Zurek2001,Leghtas2013a}, and cubic-phase~\cite{Gottesman2001,Zheng2021}, using optimal control~\cite{Glaser2015,Koch2022,Rossignolo2023} of the potential's position and depth.
+Furthermore, we employ this control mechanism to design protocols that implement arbitrary unitaries in selected subspaces, enable single-shot orthogonal state discrimination~\cite{Schuster2007,Mallweger2023}, spatial state transfer, correct for non-Gaussian evolution, and perform algorithmic cooling~\cite{Popp2006,Shaw2025}.
+These protocols could be implemented with single atoms in optical tweezers~\cite{Serwane2011,Serwane2011a,Kaufman2014,Kaufman2015a,Brown2023a} and lattices~\cite{Jauregui2001,Lam2021} to extend the motional states available in protocols with itinerant particles, e.g., fermionic quantum processors \cite{Gonzalez-Cuadra2023}; or with flux-tunable transmons~\cite{Koch2007,Hutchings2017,Blais2021} for minimally invasive state manipulation [cf. Fig.~\ref{fig1}(a)].
+Previous works, including control of Bose-Einstein condensates~\cite{Hohenester2007,Bucker2011,Bucker2013a,Jager2014,vanFrank2016,Hocker2016,Sorensen2018,Schmidt2020,Dupont2021,Xu2022b}, fast atom transport \cite{Calarco2004,Dorner2005,Lam2021}, ion shuttling \cite{Sterk2022}, cat state creation through two-photon driving \cite{Puri2017}, and lattice interferometry \cite{Weidner2018} have demonstrated similar concepts.
+However, the role of nonharmonic potentials in quantum information processing remains underexplored, despite their natural relevance---particularly for exploiting, for example, the motion of single atoms in scalable optical tweezer arrays~\cite{Shaw2025}.